define-foreign-variable the-name &key type accessor language

 define-foreign-variable

-Defines a Lisp function to access a variable in foreign code.
+defines a Lisp accessor which can be used to get and set the value of a variable defined in foreign code.

 language